oooookk7/nand2tetris/README.md

 ### The Assembler
-Finally, the Assembler would utilise these modules and work in phases:
+Finally, the Assembler would utilise these modules and work in 2 passes:

 1. First pass: Starting from `count=0`, if current command is a `L_COMMAND` from Parser, add to the SymbolTable with address as `count`.
 Increment `count` if it is not a `L_COMMAND` to load into the ROM address (e.g. `R0` - `R15`).

 2. Second pass: For every `A_COMMAND`, add to the SymbolTable with address starting from `16` onward (denoting RAM address) if variable does not exist in the SymbolTable and tabulate into `A`-instruction.
 For `C_COMMAND`, tabulate the binary representation of the `C`-instruction.
 Note that `L_COMMAND` is ignored here as it is a pseudo command.

 ### How to navigate the project